Lightweight Full-Convolutional Siamese Tracker: Experiments

 \subsection{Ablation and Analysis}

-To investigate the individual influence of each component and establish the optimal module design, we execute several ablation experiments and report the results for AUC, Precision and Norm-Precision on LaSOT \cite{LaSOT} and TNL2K \cite{TNL2K}.
+To investigate the individual influence of each component and establish the optimal module design, this work executes several ablation experiments on LightFC and reports the results for AUC, Precision and Norm-Precision on LaSOT \cite{LaSOT} and TNL2K \cite{TNL2K}.